 While these data are interim in nature and based on a small number of patients, we believe they support the further development of VAL-083.
-We anticipate presenting additional data, including data from the Phase II expansion cohort of our current clinical trial at scientific meetings in the remainder of 2015.
+We anticipate presenting additional data, including data from the Phase II expansion cohort of our current clinical trial at scientific meetings during 2016.
 The purpose of the 14 patient Phase II expansion is to gather further safety data at our chosen therapeutic dose and to further clarify median overall survival in this patient population.

-We are currently conducting our clinical trial at five centers: the Mayo Clinic in Rochester, Minnesota ("Mayo"), the Brain Tumor Center at University of California, San Francisco ("UCSF"), the Sarah Cannon Cancer Research Center ("SCRI") in Nashville, Tennessee, Denver, Colorado, and the SCRI affiliate site at the Florida Cancer Specialist Research Institute in Sarasota, Florida.
-We plan to add additional clinical sites in order to accelerate enrollment as the trial progresses.
+GBM patients were enrolled in our Phase I/II clinical trial at five centers: the Mayo Clinic in Rochester, Minnesota ("Mayo"), the Brain Tumor Center at University of California, San Francisco ("UCSF"), the Sarah Cannon Cancer Research Center ("SCRI") in Nashville, Tennessee, Denver, Colorado, and the SCRI affiliate site at the Florida Cancer Specialist Research Institute in Sarasota, Florida.
+We plan to add additional clinical sites in order to accelerate enrollment as we advance to registration-directed clinical trials.